legendarycode3/decentralized-stablecoin/README.md

 ## Usage
-The Decentralized Stablecoin protocol enables users to interact with
+The Decentralized Stablecoin protocol enables users to interact with the system by depositing collateral,

 ## Testing